ashmckenzie/melb-devops-march-2012/slides/all.md

 * Have worked with Solaris, RedHat EL, Gentoo
 * Developer five or so years
 * Have worked with Perl, PHP and now Ruby
+* Switched to development as enjoyed creative aspect

 !SLIDE bullets